-Leaping Into History
+Leaping Into History Monument

-This statue, entitled “Leaping Into History”, commemorates famous Oklahoma settler “Kentucky Daisey” (Nanitta R. H. Daisey).
-She was a participant in the first Oklahoma Land Run, which took place on April 22, 1889.
-Kentucky Daisey made newspaper headlines across the country when, during the land run, she leapt from the cow catcher of a Boomer Train to claim a plot of land.
+This statue, entitled “Leaping Into History,” was dedicated in 2007 and commemorates Oklahoma settler Nanitta R. H. Daisey who was a participant in the first Oklahoma Land Run on April 22, 1889.
+Known at the time as "Kentucky Daisey," Nanitta Daisey made newspaper headlines across the country when she leaped from a train to beat others to claim a plot of land.
 Using stakes and her petticoat, she marked off this land just north of Edmond Station.
 This statue was erected in 2007 as one of the official Oklahoma Centennial Projects, commissioned as a statewide celebration of Oklahoma’s 100th birthday.
-Kentucky Daisey’s daring leap into the Unassigned Lands exemplifies the pioneer spirit and an exciting event at the founding of Oklahoma.
-More than that, though, she was a spirited woman who defied 19th century expectations for her, paving the way for women after her to forge ahead and create their own future.
+Kentucky Daisey’s daring leap into the Unassigned Lands exemplifies the pioneer spirit and an exciting event at the founding of Oklahoma. the statue also serves as a reminder of the way lands that had been promised to Native peoples were later claimed by white settlers through the actions of the federal government.

 Backstory and Context